Why Do Cats Wag Their Tails While Lying Down? 5 Reasons Explained

 Cats are predators, but they’re also threatened by larger animals like dogs, coyotes, and birds of prey.
 Because of this, they tend to hide their pain and discomfort to avoid looking weak and drawing the attention of larger animals.

-If your cat is wagging its tail out of nowhere, more as an involuntary reflex than a deliberate attempt to communicate, it may be in pain.
+If your cat is wagging its tail out of nowhere, more as an involuntary reflex than a deliberate attempt to communicate, they may be in pain.
 This isn’t easy to detect, so look for other signs like unusual aggression or hiding, appetite changes, or restlessness.
 You may want to take your cat to the vet to get a checkup and make sure everything is okay.

 5. Restful Sleep